erikaArango/Black-Jack/README.md

 # Black-Jack
-Juego de cartas Black Jack o 21  para practicar Javascript
+Black Jack or 21 card game for practicing Javascript